dylan-lang/opendylan/documentation/intro-dylan/source/conditions.rst

       "All's well."
     end block;

-Many programs need to dispose of resources or perform other cleanup work, regardless of how a block is exited.
-Blocks may contain an optional ``cleanup`` clause, which doesn't affect the return value of the block and will always be executed.
+Many programs need to dispose of resources or perform other cleanup work when exiting a block.
+The block may contain optional ``afterwards`` and ``cleanup`` clauses.
+Neither affects the block's return value.
+The ``afterwards`` clause executes if the block ends normally without using its nonlocal exit, and the ``cleanup`` clause executes when the block ends whether it ends normally or via nonlocal exit.

 .. code-block:: dylan